danmaps/danmaps.github.io/posts/numpad.md

 ---

 I recently built a virtual numpad using AutoHotKey to adapt to my new keyboard setup.
-I switched to a Freestyle2 Blue keyboard, which lacks the built-in numpad I was accustomed to.
+I switched to a Kinesis Freestyle2 Blue keyboard, which lacks the built-in numpad I was accustomed to.
 This became particularly frustrating when starting my workday, as I needed to enter an authenticator code to connect to the corporate VPN.
 After a few days of struggling with the top-row numbers, I realized I needed a numpad solution that would not add extra hardware to my desk.
 Separate numpads seemed inefficient and impractical.

 ## Initial Challenges and Solution